Links to Other Sites of Potential Interest

 The Ethnographic Edged Weapons Resource Site, though later in inception than this medieval sword site, is now in fact the parent site of which this site is a subset.
 It is still very new and under continuing development, and is intended to be an on-line encyclopedia of the diversity of historic edged weapons world-wide, containing original illustrations and descriptions as well as links to outstanding noncommercial sites.
 The sites linked to on this, my Ethnographic page, are strongly recommended and are not duplicated here.

-MyArmoury.com, while focused or reproductions of European arms and armour, also includes articles on antique swords, including medieval swords.
+MyArmoury.com, while focused on reproductions of European arms and armour, also includes a number of articles on antique swords, including medieval swords.
+Their presentation of the Oakeshott classification of medieval European swords is particularly recommended.
 While you are there, be sure to try out the 'weapon comparison tool'.
+The site also hosts an active discussion forum focused on both reproduction and antique arms and armour.

 The Oakeshott Institute - a nonprofit education and research center with the purpose of furthering the study of ancient arms and armor.